Getting life insurance coverage for your mortgage payments can be a daunting task. Let’s start with the name.

 Value is dictated by striking a balance between the cost and the benefits you receive.

-The benefit you receive from a mortgage life insurance product is on a declining scale.
+The benefit you receive from a typical mortgage insurance product is on a declining scale.
 Over time, your payout gets reduced, but you pay the same amount.
-Your mortgage protection coverage also comes to an end when your mortgage is paid off.
+Your mortgage protection insurance also comes to an end when your mortgage payments are paid off.

-With life insurance, your coverage remains the same for the term (length) of the policy, regardless of if you pay off your mortgage.
+With life insurance, your coverage remains the same for the term (length) of the policy, regardless of if you pay off your mortgage payments.

 The lender gets paid out with mortgage life insurance

-The beneficiary of your insurance product is the lender covering the remainder of the mortgage amount.
-Conceptually you are insuring your lender’s risk by buying a mortgage life insurance product.
+The beneficiary of your insurance product is the mortgage lender covering the remainder of the mortgage amount.
+Conceptually you are insuring your lender’s risk by buying a mortgage insurance product.

 It is important that you speak with an insurance advisor to properly assess your family’s needs in the event of a tragedy.
 It should also be mentioned that if you buy a critical illness and/or disability product, you personally are the beneficiary of that product.